JuliaLang/julia/doc/manual/parallel-computing.rst

 Each process has an associated identifier.
 The process providing the interactive julia prompt always has an id equal to 1, as would the julia process running the driver script in the example above.
-The processors used by default for parallel operations are referred to as ``workers``.
+The processes used by default for parallel operations are referred to as ``workers``.
 When there is only one process, process 1 is considered a worker.
 Otherwise, workers are considered to be all processes other than process 1.